How do I volunteer?

 Yes.
-The benefits of this program, is that visiting your resident can fit in with your schedule as well as the resident.
+The benefits of this program, are that visiting your resident can fit in with your schedule as well as the resident.
 Weekend visits can be easily arranged.

 What training will be involved?

-When you first come on board as a Many Rooms volunteer, you will go through induction training with our Service Coordinator.
+When you come on board as a volunteer, you will go through induction training with our Program Manager.
 They will provide you with all the information you’ll need to build safe relationships with our participants, including ice-breakers, topics of conversation etc.

 We will also hold quarterly Many Rooms volunteer nights where we will come together to share ideas and experiences, be trained by professionals on relevant topics and receive updates.

-The CVS Coordinator is also available to support and answer questions whenever needed.
+The Living Room (CVS) Program Manager is also available to support and answer questions whenever needed.

 I am a MANY ROOMS volunteer.
 How do I provide you with feedback about my visits?